[About] [Publications] [Presentations] [CV] [Software] [Expertise] [Contact]

 and a BSc in computer science and statistics at Keele University ('89-'92).

-I am currently a lecturer in AI and Computational Biology (Nicos) at the University of Essex (CSEE).
+I am currently a research lecturer in Computational Systems Immunity at

 Previously I worked in a number of research positions, including

 Since my PhD I worked as a researcher on a number of projects in the UK and the Netherlands.

 The last few years my research has focused on the development and application of principled

 formalisms that combine logic and probability along with associated stochastic algorithms in computational biology.

 My long term goal is towards incorporation of existing knowledge in reconstruction biochemical networks from data.